The Definitive Guide to Player Attributes; Understanding Match Engine Behavior

 Natural fitness is not a typical attribute in regard to competency on the pitch, but describes more his genes and level of physic.
 The level of Natural fitness indicates how well the player stays fit when injured or not training – like maintaining his form.

-A player with higher natural fitness is not only able to recover quicker from injuries, but is also more likely to be able to perform better for a higher amount of matches throughout the prolong season AND recover faster between matches meaning their condition will likely increase faster than one with lower Natural Fitness.
+A player with higher natural fitness is not only able to recover quicker from injuries, but is also more likely to be able to perform better for a higher amount of matches throughout the prolonged season AND recover faster between matches meaning their condition will likely increase faster than one with lower Natural Fitness.

 It’s also an indicator of how well they retain their physical attributes as they go past their peak, meaning a player with abysmal ratings in Natural Fitness will decline faster once they turn 30 or more and see their attributes in Stamina, Quickness and Strength decrease faster.